-- 8.28 Applicants sometimes request that notification be made via their website or that additional advertising to that required by the Transfer Regulations means the need for notification falls away.
-We consider that these methods of notification are not sufficient by themselves because they do not address Policyholders individually. - 8.29 However, such methods may be used to support applications on other grounds, for example impracticability or proportionality.
-Where this approach is suggested we will expect the Applicant to pay close attention to how effective the alternative information channels are, and that they have given sufficient consideration to the following: - Using sufficiently targeted additional advertising.
-For example by type of business and/or geographical area.
+- 8.28 Applicants sometimes request that notification be made via their website or that advertising additional to that required by the Transfer Regulations means there is no need for notification.
+We consider that these methods of notification are not sufficient by themselves because they do not address Policyholders individually. - 8.29 However, such methods may be used to support applications on other grounds, for example, impracticability or proportionality.
+Where Applicants suggest this approach we will expect them to pay close attention to how effective the alternative information channels are, and show they have sufficiently considered the following: - Using sufficiently targeted additional advertising.
+For example by type of business and/or geographical area. - Sufficiently prominent advertising.
+For example, advertising is not only in the notices or business section if it is a sufficiently large retail transfer. - Where Applicants request a dispensation for a large number of Policyholders, we will expect the size and prominence of the additional advertising to reflect this.

-- Sufficiently prominent advertising.
-For example, advertising is not only in the notices or business section if it is a sufficiently large retail transfer. - Where Applicants request a dispensation for a large number of Policyholders, we will expect the size and prominence of the additional advertising to reflect this. - We will also expect to review the proposed website material, advertising and positioning to ensure that it is sufficiently accessible, clear and prominent. - 8.30 For website material, our view is that there should be a link from the Applicants' home pages to additional detail explaining the proposed Scheme.
-This link should: - be very obvious on the home page preferably in the middle towards the top, but if that is not possible then in another prominent position - make it clear when there are important updates and also recommend that Policyholders read these - lead to a main page of information which should be clear, unambiguous and provide background information, the process to follow and details of the stage the process has reached. - 8.31 The main website page should also: - clearly explain how Policyholders can log objections and representations to the transfer and include all details of methods of doing so, such as a relevant email address, contact number of helpline, etc. - be updated promptly when new information is available - go live as soon as possible after the Directions Hearing - 8.32 The website material should also provide links to other relevant information, such as the IE's and other reports.
-We expect that Policyholders or other interested parties who requested documents via the website will be sent updated documents that subsequently become available and that anyone who requested the IE's report will also be sent the IE's Supplementary Report. - 8.33 Text message or alternative notification methods may be helpful but are likely to be limited to particular circumstances.
-For example, if the transfer involves mobile phone insurance where the value of each policy is very small but there are many Policyholders and the costs of sending a hard copy notification pack to each would be disproportionate.
+- We will also expect to review the proposed website material, advertising and positioning to ensure that it is sufficiently accessible, clear and prominent. - 8.30 For website material, our view is that there should be a link from the Applicants' home pages to additional detail explaining the proposed Scheme.
+This link should: - be very obvious on the home page preferably in the middle towards the top, but if that is not possible then in another prominent position - make it clear when there are important updates and also recommend that Policyholders read these - lead to a main page of information which should be clear, unambiguous and provide background information, the process to follow and details of the stage the process has reached - 8.31 The main website page should also: - clearly explain how Policyholders can make objections and representations to the transfer and include all details of how to do so, such as a relevant email address, contact number of helpline, etc - be updated promptly when new information is available - go live as soon as possible after the Directions Hearing - 8.32 The website material should also provide links to other relevant information, such as the IE's and other reports.
+We expect firms will send Policyholders or other interested parties who requested documents via the website updated documents that subsequently become available.
+We also expect that firms will send the IE's Supplementary Report to anyone who requested the IE's report. - 8.33 Text message or alternative notification methods may be helpful but are likely to be limited to particular circumstances.
+For example, the transfer could involve mobile phone insurance where the value of each policy is very small but there are many Policyholders and the costs of sending a hard copy notification pack to each would be disproportionate.
 In these circumstances, text messages may be the best way of contacting the relevant Policyholders, given the nature of their cover.